 9. One-Hour Private Seattle Sightseeing Cruise – BYOB!

-“Captain Kurt not (Kirk) was awesome.
-The boat, his stories and knowledge while relaxing throughout the lake was a top tier experience.
-My fiance and I were celebrating our engagement and it was a perfect part of our trip.”- read more reviews
+“Captain Kurt was awesome.
+The boat, his stories and knowledge while relaxing throughout the lake was a top tier experience.”- read more reviews

 10. Seattle Sailing Harbor Tour

 “The crew was very friendly, informative, and funny.
-We assisted with raising the sails, and enjoyed a few adult beverages.
-The weather was cool and comfortable.
-The view of Seattle was beautiful.
-Great experience.
-10/10 would recommend.”- read more reviews
+We assisted with raising the sails, and enjoyed a few adult beverages.”- read more reviews

 Where to Stay in Seattle